glucatv/FoC/README.md

 - Oral part
   - Optional
   - Only for those that have passed the written part (grade >= 18)
+  - In the same session of the written part
   - The final grade can be modified both positively and negatively

+## Office ours

+ On Microsoft Teams, email me to arrange one.